Nissan sees profit gains on vehicle sales growth, cost cuts

 Chief Executive Carlos Ghosn noted that sales were slumping in Brazil and Russia, while in China demand would be driven increasingly by price cuts.

-Ghosn noted Nissan had outperformed the industry with 20 percent sales growth in China through April, but said it would be watching pricing closely as rivals add incentives.
+Worries about price competition in the Chinese auto market - Nissan's second-biggest after the United States - have increased after General Motors Co (GM.N) cut vehicle prices on 40 models.

-"The market is getting more competitive, but I don't think it's going to be brutally more competitive than anything else we have seen," he said in an interview with Reuters.
-"It's normalizing as an emerged market in which car makers are going to have to be smart, going to have to be quick and they're going to have to be competitive."
+"Are we worried about China?
+If it’s relative to the market evolution, no," Ghosn told a news conference, noting that retail sales of passenger cars in China remained strong.
+Industry-wide growth in the four months to April grew 12 percent over the year-earlier period, while Nissan outperformed with 20 percent growth, he said.

-Ghosn would not be drawn into much further comment on the French government's move to raise its holding in Renault to gain a bigger say in its management, which he has said threatens the balance of the Nissan-Renault alliance.
+Ghosn, however, remained mostly silent on a new headache - the French government's move to raise its holding in Renault to gain a bigger say in its management and which he has said threatens the balance of the Nissan-Renault alliance.

 Legislation introduced under France's socialist government doubles the voting rights of longer-term shareholders in companies that do not explicitly opt out by a two-thirds majority vote.
 An opt-out resolution proposed by Ghosn, who also leads Renault, failed to gain the necessary votes last month after France raised its stake to 19.7 percent from 15 percent.